-For each bidding zone border on which congestion income results from the exchange of balancing capacity or sharing of reserves, in accordance with the calculation of congestion income from the SDAC, the TSOs on each side of the balancing capacity border shall receive their share of net border congestion income based on a 50%-50% sharing key.
-In specific cases, the concerned TSOs may also use a sharing key different from 50%-50%.
-Such cases may be due to the different ownership shares, different shares of investments costs, exemption decisions or decisions on cross-border cost allocation by competent NRAs or the Agency.
+For each balancing capacity border on which congestion income results from the exchange of balancing capacity or sharing of reserves, in accordance with the calculation of congestion income from the SDAC, the TSOs on each side of the balancing capacity border shall receive their share of net border congestion income based on a 50%-50% sharing key.
+In specific cases the concerned TSOs may also use a sharing key different from 50%-50%.
+Such cases may involve, but are not limited to, different ownership shares or different investment costs.
+The percentages for these specific cases are included in Annex 1 of the CID-CACM.